lauk20/Project01Shell/README.md

 *Example:* ```cat < file.txt | cat > samecontent.txt``` will ```cat file.txt``` and then pipe the result into ```cat```, which will output the result into ```samecontent.txt```

 ## Attempted Features
+- Handling quotations (" " and ' ')

 ## Bugs/Limitations
 - There is a limit of how long your command is; that limit is 254.
 (This is just a limit I put, it can always be changed if needed).
 If you go over this limit, expect weird behavior.
 - Tabbing will cause your command line input to be different from what you see in the terminal.
-Tabbing does not auto-complete
+Tabbing does not auto-complete.
+If you tab, expect weird behavior.
 - The arrow keys do not move around in the shell.
+If you use the arrow keys, expect weird behavior.
 - Ending a command with a pipe does not work like BASH.

   *Example:* ```cat file.txt | grep . |``` will output "No such file or directory".
 In BASH, it prompts for input.
 - Quotations do not work like BASH.

   *Example:* ```echo "hello world"``` and ```echo 'hello world'``` will output ```"hello world"``` and ```'hello world'```
 - Ctrl + D will send the program into an infinite "No such file or directory" loop.
 If you use it on the command line.
 (Or whatever shortcut you have for ```^D```)